salmane11/salmane11/README.md

 - 👋 Hi, I’m @salmane CHAFIK
 - 👀 I’m a an advanced software engeenering student for digital services.
-- 🌱 I’m interested in machine learning, web developement and game developement.
+- 🌱 I’m interested in web developement, especially modern web development (Reactjs, SpringBoot, Nodejs, Mongodb)
+- 🌱 But most of my projects are in React and SpringBoot
+- 👀 I'm a fan of artificial intelligence (ML) and game developement.
 - 📫 you can reach me by mail: salmanchafik@gmail.com

 <!---